Administrative Policies and Procedures Manual - Policy 3440: Family and Medical Leave

 The University does not pay the employer portion of the retirement plan during the period that the employee is on unpaid FMLA leave.
 The period that the employee is on unpaid FMLA leave does not count as earned service time for retirement formula calculations.

 The employee will not accrue annual and sick leave during the period that the employee is on unpaid FMLA leave.

 For purposes of determining the amount of leave used by an employee, the fact that a holiday may occur within a week taken as FMLA leave has no effect; the week is counted as a full week of FMLA leave.
 However, if an employee is using FMLA leave in increments of less than one (1) week, the holiday will not count against the employee's entitlement unless the employee was otherwise scheduled and expected to work during the holiday.
 During the winter break when the University is closed for more than one (1) week, the time will not count against the employee's entitlement unless the employee would otherwise have been scheduled and expected to work during winter break.
 Employees on unpaid FMLA leave are not eligible for holiday pay.

-Dependents of employees who were participants in the Dependent Education Scholarship Program before the employee began FMLA leave can continue in the program while the employee is on FMLA leave as long as the dependent remains eligible.
+Dependents of employees who were participants in the Dependent Education Scholarship Program before the employees began FMLA leave can continue in the program while the employees are on FMLA leave as long as the dependents remains eligible.